 Charts and graphs are a great way to visualize data and understand what it means.
 These visualizations help you identify trends and make critical strategic decisions accordingly.
 For example, you can use a React bar chart to visualize categorical data and compare different categories.
 Similarly, a line chart can depict continuous data over time.
 You can even use charts to enhance productivity.
 For instance, you can use a flow chart for task distribution, an organizational chart to clearly define each employee’s role, and so on.
 However, visualizing data isn’t enough – you must ensure your visualization is easy to understand.
-One way to do that is to use the right colors for charts.
+One way to do that is to use the right colors for charts from the data visualization color palette.
 In this article, we’ll discuss why it’s crucial to use the right colors for charts, and how to use different chart color schemes to make your visualizations more effective.

 Why Is It Important To Choose Proper Colors For Charts?

 Data visualizations should be visually appealing.
 However, the primary purpose of a chart or graph is to communicate key results.
 For this reason, it’s crucial to use the right graph color schemes.
 For instance, if you use colors for charts that aren’t visually distinct, it will be difficult for viewers to tell them apart and interpret the chart.
 You should use colors that make it easy to communicate the key information.
 Using the right and consistent colors for charts automatically makes them beautiful.
 Also, it’s not necessary to always use colors for every chart element.
 Sometimes it’s best to use a neutral color like grey for most elements, while you should use bright colors for the most significant data points.
-You can use a color scheme creator to generate a visually distinct color palette for your charts.
+You can use a color scheme creator to generate a visually distinct data visualization color palette for your charts.
 You can then use this palette for most of your charts, such as bar charts, pie charts, or maps.

 What Are Different Types Of Color Pallete For Charts?

 When you’re working with data visualizations, there are three main types of color palettes that you can choose from.
+In this section, you’ll learn each one in detail.
+So, let’s get into it!

 Qualitative Palette